Vitaliy-Dob/leet-code/README.md

 Given a list of non-negative integers representing the amount of money of each house, determine the maximum amount of money you can rob tonight without alerting the police.
 # 64. Minimum Path Sum
 Given a m x n grid filled with non-negative numbers, find a path from top left to bottom right which minimizes the sum of all numbers along its path.
 You can only move either down or right at any point in time.
+# 746. Min Cost Climbing Stairs
+On a staircase, the i-th step has some non-negative cost cost[i] assigned (0 indexed).
+Once you pay the cost, you can either climb one or two steps.
+You need to find minimum cost to reach the top of the floor, and you can either start from the step with index 0, or the step with index 1.
+392. Is Subsequence
+Given a string s and a string t, check if s is subsequence of t.
+You may assume that there is only lower case English letters in both s and t. t is potentially a very long (length ~= 500,000) string, and s is a short string (<=100).
+A subsequence of a string is a new string which is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters. (ie, "ace" is a subsequence of "abcde" while "aec" is not).